How To Write an Out-Of-Office Message (With 15 Examples)

 Committing a colleague's assistance without consent.
 It’s helpful to include the contact information of a colleague for any urgent matters that arise in your absence.
 However, it’s important to get your colleague's permission before including their information.

 15 Out-of-office message examples

 Here are some OOO messages you can consider based on type:

 A short and professional OOO message is often all you need to communicate the main details about your absence.

 Thank you for your message.
 I am out of the office until May 25 and will have limited email access while I am away.
-If you need immediate assistance, please contact our advertising representative, Jules Carter, at email@example.com or 303-555-1059, ext.
+If you need immediate assistance, please contact our advertising representative, Gabriela Martinez, at email@example.com or 303-555-1059, ext.
 4. Otherwise, I will respond to your email when I return.

 Have a great day!

 If you are setting up an OOO message for internal contacts within your company or department only, you might provide information specific to the projects you are working on.
 You might also be able to use a less formal tone depending on your company's culture.

 I'm out of the office until Jan.
 9 and will respond to emails when I return.
 If you need to access the blueprints for the Apex Architecture project, I've placed copies on the server in the Current Project folder.
 If you need something urgent, please contact Stephanie.

 Related: Guide to Company Culture